tungstenfabric/tf-devstack/rhosp/README.md

 7) Assign floating ip on the instance rhosp13-undercloud and login to the instance
 8) Disable port security on rhosp13-prov interfaces for all instances

-All other step must be run on undercloud node
+All other steps must be run on undercloud node

+9) Put private ssh key on undercloud instance.
+Undercloud need private ssh key to authorize on overcloud nodes.

-9) Clone tf-devstack repo git clone https://github.com/tungstenfabric/tf-devstack.git
+10) Clone tf-devstack repo git clone https://github.com/tungstenfabric/tf-devstack.git
-10) Create file  $HOME/tf-devstack/rhosp/config/rhel-account.rc
+11) Define RHEL credential variables RHEL_USER and RHEL_PASSWORD
 export RHEL_USER=<login>
 export RHEL_PASSWORD=<password>
-export RHEL_POOL_ID=8a85f99c68b939320168c7f5b5b2461c

-11) Put appropriate IP addresses and ssh credentials to file $HOME/tf-devstack/rhosp/config/env_vexx.sh
+12) Put appropriate IP addresses and ssh credentials to file $HOME/tf-devstack/rhosp/config/env_vexx.sh

+13) Run ./run.sh without options for full deployment or you can run it stage by stage

+Stage by stage order
-12) Run ./run.sh machines.
+ - Run ./run.sh machines.
 This stage would create user stack and move repo tf-devstack to /home/stack and provision undercloud node
-13) Run ./run.sh undercloud.
+ - Run ./run.sh undercloud.
 This stage would deploy undercloud.
-14) Run ./run.sh overcloud.
+ - Run ./run.sh overcloud.
 This stage would provision overcloud nodes
-15) Run ./run.sh tf.
+ - Run ./run.sh tf.
 This stage would deploy overcloud

 ## KVM installation step by step guide